BLOG — COMMANDER SHUTTLE

 Tipping, the local norms

 Tipping is expected here, and the amounts are mostly straightforward.
 In restaurants the standard is around 10 percent, rising to 15 percent for service you genuinely enjoyed.
 Check the bill first, because some places add a service charge automatically for larger tables, and you do not need to tip twice.
 At a bar, rounding up or leaving a few rand a round is normal.
 Petrol attendants who fill the tank, check the oil and clean the windscreen usually get five to ten rand.
 Hotel porters and housekeeping appreciate a small note.
 For a guide or a private driver who has looked after you all day, tipping is discretionary but warmly received, and you give what feels right for the day rather than a fixed percentage.
 The rule of thumb is simple: anyone providing a personal service, often for a modest wage, is glad of a tip, and a little goes a long way.
 Carry small notes precisely so you can do this without fuss or hunting for change.
+Restaurants are where the 10 percent habit comes up most often, so if you are planning a few sit-down meals it is worth skimming our guide to where to eat in Cape Town, which sorts places by price level and makes the tipping maths easy to picture in advance.

 Car guards and street parking